AndrewTweddle/EntelectChallenge2013/README.md

     gameStateFileToReply is a path to an xml file of the game (a serialized version of Game.Current).

     If TickToReplayTo > 2, then the console app & Coordinator will replay all the moves found in the xml file up until TickToReplyTo.
 Only then will it switch into the normal Solver mode of play.
     So a breakpoint can be put in the solver code, and it will only be reached after that tick.

     If TickToReplayTo is 0 or 1, then it is instead treated as the console app's player index.
     In this case the Coordinator starts in a special snapshot mode where the solver make choices for the current turn only.
     In this mode the coordinator will not try to communicate with the test harness or make multiple moves.
     This mode is typically used for editing a game file (using Powershell utilities written for this purpose) to engineer a particular scenario and then test the next move the solver will make in this position.

 7. AndrewTweddle.BattleCity.Core.UnitTests - contains a small number of unit tests

     a.
-Typically unit testing isn't ideal for performance-sensitive code such as an AI algorithm.
+Typically unit testing isn't ideal for performance-sensitive code such as an AI algorithm as it leads to many extra method calls.
     b.
 NUnit is assumed to be the unit testing framework.
     c.
 There is only one unit test file currently.
        This was used for testing the circular buffer data structure